pretix/pretix-docs/docs/guides/pretixscan/android.md

 Click the :btn-icon:fa3-plus: Connect a device: button.
 Give the device a unique and recognizable name such as "Entrance B phone 1".
 You can authorize the device for all events or limit its access to certain events only.
-Select "pretixSCAN" from the "Security profile" drop-down menu.
+Open the "Security profile" drop-down menu and select `pretixSCAN`.

 !["Connect to device" page, displaying instructions for installing pretixSCAN, a QR code, and a token.](../../assets/screens/scan/connect-device.png "Connect to device screenshot")

-Once you click :btn:Save:, pretix redirects you to a page displaying a QR code.
+Once you click the :btn:Save: button, pretix redirects you to a page displaying a QR code.
-Scan the QR code with the camera or hardware scanner while on the setup screen of pretixSCAN.
+Open pretixSCAN and scan the QR code with the camera or hardware scanner.

 If you cannot scan the QR code, then you can connect the device manually instead.
 In order to do so, tap the three button menu in the top right corner of the pretixSCAN app.